-The Whole School SEND Steering Group (Whole School SEND) is lead by The London Leadership Strategy (LLS) – working with NASEN, the National Education Trust, Swiss Cottage and Oxford Teaching School Alliances, Harris Federation, Academies Enterprise Trust, Institute of Education, Whole Education, Challenge Partners, the Council for Disabled Children, The Communication Trust, the Autism Education Trust and the Driver Youth Trust.
+The Whole School SEND Steering Group (Whole School SEND) is lead by The London Leadership Strategy (LLS) – working with NASEN, the National Education Trust, Swiss Cottage and Oxfordshire Teaching School Alliances, Harris Federation, Academies Enterprise Trust, Institute of Education, Whole Education, Challenge Partners, the Council for Disabled Children, The Communication Trust, the Autism Education Trust and the Driver Youth Trust.
 It consists of school-led organisations and charities that have a combined direct reach to approximately 7% of all schools and a greater reach beyond this.

 Whole School SEND is not exclusive and we are always keen to extend our work and engagement with other schools, groups and individuals.
 Click 'Join The Consortium' at the top of this page for more information.

 Adam is Director of the Oxfordshire Teaching Schools Alliance (OTSA), and leads the work of OTSA as an Appropriate Body for NQT Induction.
 He worked alongside Oxfordshire Local Authority NQT Induction Advisors providing guidance and quality assurance for NQT Induction.